naomibaes/naomibaes.github.io/content/_index.md

       subtitle: ''
       text: |-
         My research investigates how concepts change meaning over time, with a focus on the mental health domain.
 With my PhD supervisors, I have developed a novel framework - **SIBling** - to model and measure lexical semantic change (LSC) along three dimensions that are typically overlooked by existing approaches, which treat semantic change as unitary.
         - **SIBling:** A theoretical model that integrates insights from historical linguistics and psychology, reducing six established types of LSC into three core dimensions: **Sentiment, Intensity, and Breadth**.
+Read our prototype [paper](https://naomibaes.github.io/publication/journal-article_2024_acl_sibling/).
         - **SIB Toolkit:** A computational implementation of the framework that quantifies change along these dimensions, as well as related features: **salience** and **thematic content**.
         - **LSC-Eval:** An evaluation pipeline designed to validate methods for detecting LSC.
 It (1) creates LLM-generated synthetic corpora simulating *kinds* of change, (2) tests detection methods in controlled experiments, and (3) identifies optimal approaches for dimensions and domains.
+Read our prototype [paper](https://naomibaes.github.io/publication/preprint_2025/)
         - **Applications:** I apply this framework to trace the historical semantic evolution of mental health-related concepts (e.g., *autism*, *schizophrenia*), and to analyse related social and cultural dynamics such as **concept creep**, **pathologisation**, and **stigmatisation**.
         This program contributes by:
         1. Proposing a multidimensional model of conceptual change (*SIBling*) grounded in psychological and linguistic theory.